 The aim of this presentation is to celebrate and help establish a legacy for this important period within the city’s [sub]cultural history.
 An open call for materials will run in the lead-up and during the exhibition, allowing anyone to submit related materials that will join the exhibition and evolving noticeboard.

-Accompanying the exhibition will be a suite of specially commissioned essays by Ian Trowell, who has also provided curatorial consultancy and research to this project, having interviewed several of the key protagonists of that era.
+Accompanying the exhibition is a suite of specially commissioned essays by independent scholar Ian Trowell.
+Ian has also provided curatorial consultancy and research to this project, having interviewed several of the key protagonists of that era.
 Ian writes on subjects including UK subcultures, music, fashion, popular culture, art and media.
 His book Throbbing Gristle: An Endless Discontent was published by Intellect Books in 2023.

 This exhibition has been co-curated with Dr Katherine Townsend, a researcher, educator, practitioner and Professor in Fashion and Textile Practice in the Fashion, Textiles and Knitwear department in the School of Art and Design at Nottingham Trent University.